-Provision for Income Taxes: There is no provision for income for this period due net loss of \$32,916.
+Provision for Income Taxes: There is no provision for income tax for this period for the net income of \$240,885 due to company's net operating loss carryforwards.

 EFFECTS OF INFLATION

 The Company's business and operations have not been materially affected by inflation during the periods for which financial information is presented.